 CAPS strives to provide services that are culturally informed and inclusive of underrepresented students.
 We also work to provide spaces, services, and resources specifically created for students who may experience marginalization.
 We look forward to continuing to expand these resources.

-CAPS Services and Resources for Underrepresented Groups:
+CAPS Services and Resources for Underrepresented Groups and Allies:

 Ongoing Professional Development